Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 ## Introducing BrokenPencil: An Open Source Project

 I'm building **BrokenPencil** as an open source project on Bitbucket.
-You enter prompts, get enhanced prompts with selected memories attached, then copy-paste to any LLM website you choose (preferably free).
+You enter prompts, get enhanced prompts with selected memories attached, then send to any LLM website you choose (preferably free).  (footnote:  I just found out that Windsurf's none enterprise version has added a memory feature.
+The feature was not available in the enterprise version.
+It is also my experiences that the free version of LLMs are better than the paid API versions.
+IMHO.)

 ### Project Goals

 **Phase 1: Core Memory System**
 - Simple web app to create enhanced prompts
 - Basic tagging and organization
-- Markdown-based storage for human readability
+- Markdown-based for human readability
+- Versioned storage.

 **Phase 2: Browser Integration**
+- Injecttion of memory into prompts.
-- Chrome plugin to inject enhanced prompts into LLM websites
+- Browser plug in to inject memory into prompts.
+-- local storage / self-hosted cloud storage you trust.

 **Phase 3: LLM Integration**
+- LLM-assisted organization, refactoring and reorganization of memories
 - Automatic memory extraction from conversations
-- Meta prompts to extract and organize memories
-- LLM-assisted refactoring and reorganization

-**Phase 4: Advanced Features**
-- Scaling intelligence using Agile approach
-- Component/service specifications where implementation is hidden from consumers

 ### Technical Architecture

-Windsurf suggested an "impressive" architecture that would probably get budget approval but is way too complex and irrelevant.
+Windsurf suggested an "impressive" architecture that would probably get budget approval but is way too complex and too irrelevant.

-My vetting question for programmers: **"Design the permanent storage mechanism for memories and estimate implementation costs."**
+Vetting Question: **"Design the permanent storage mechanism for memories and estimate implementation costs."**

-IMHO, the mechanism is so obvious a qualified programmer should have it at the top of their mind.
+Hint: the mechanism is so obvious any qualified programmer should have it on the top of their mind.

-### Why Open Source?

-1. **No subscription fees** - Free to use, forever
-2. **Privacy matters** - You control your memories, not a corporation
-3. **Transparency builds trust** - No black boxes
-4. **Community innovation** - Better solutions through collaboration
-5. **Portability** - No vendor lock-in
-6. **Conscious control** - You decide what to use, not an algorithm

 ---

 ## Real-World Use Cases

 **Primary Use Case:**
-- Stop repeating yourself—attach relevant context to prompts automatically
+- Stop repeating yourself yourself—attach relevant context to prompts automatically so you can repeat to LLMs as needed.

 **Stretch Goal:**
-- Craft prompts that solicit better responses from LLMs
+- Organize your memories better.
 - Challenge: "Better" is relative, especially when free LLM websites add implicit memory that often produces hallucinated responses

 ## Current Status & Next Steps